What is Osteoarthritis (OA)?

 A waist circumference of 80cm for women and 94cm for men or greater indicates increased risk of obesity related health conditions.

-- See the osteopath for specific assessment, advice and referral if necessary
+- See a health care professional such as an Osteopath or Physiotherapist for specific assessment, advice and referral if necessary

 - Use Panadol etc only as prescribed